sheeny72/RPiSandB/README.md

-Filtered velocity traces for EHZ, EHE and EHN channels, Specific Energy Traces showing total Specific Energy and components from each of the 3 channels, Unfiltered spectrogram of the EHZ channel,
+Filtered velocity traces for EHZ, EHE and EHN channels, Specific Energy Traces showing total Specific Energy and components from each of the 3 channels, Unfiltered spectrogram of the EHZ channel, a choice of:
-Power Spectral Density plots for all three channels, Background Noise levels on all three channels, a table of Phase arrival times,
+Power Spectral Density plots for all three channels; or Fast Fourier Transform plot of all three channels, Background Noise levels on all three channels, a table of Phase arrival times,
 Spherical Ray Path plot,